HectorCabrera/hectorcabrera.github.io/_posts/2018-19-08-set-C-Language-Enviroment-on-Manjaro.md

+---
+title: How to Set Up a C language environment on Manjaro
+description: Just a short notes of what I had to install to get ready to compile some C language snippets in Manjaro.
+categories:
+ - tutorial
+tags: c
+---

-# How to Set Up a C language on Manjaro
+# How to Set Up a C language environment on Manjaro

 Just a short notes of what I had to install to get ready to compile some C language snippets in Manjaro.